-As of March 31, 2021, we had federal net operating loss carryforwards ("NOLs") of approximately \$80.4 million, of which \$75.5 million will begin to expire in 2026, if not utilized.
+As of March 31, 2022, we had federal net operating loss carryforwards ("NOLs") of approximately \$78.4 million, of which \$73.5 million will begin to expire in 2027, if not utilized.
 The remaining net operating losses of \$4.9 million can be carried forward indefinitely under the Tax Cuts and Jobs Act.
-As of December 31, 2020, we also had state NOLs of approximately \$51.1 million, which will expire, if not utilized, between 2021 through 2039.
+As of March 31, 2022, we also had state NOLs of approximately \$50.1 million, which will expire, if not utilized, between 2022 through 2039.
 These federal and state NOLs may be available to reduce future income subject to income taxes.
-In general, under Section 382 of the Internal Revenue Code of 1986, as amended ("the Code"), a corporation that undergoes an "ownership change" is subject to limitations on its ability to utilize its NOLs to offset future taxable income.
+In general, under Section 382 of the Internal Revenue Code of 1986, as amended, a corporation that undergoes an "ownership change" is subject to limitations on its ability to utilize its NOLs to offset future taxable income.
 Past or future changes in our stock ownership, some of which are outside of our control, may have resulted or could result in an ownership change.
 State NOLs generated in one state cannot be used to offset income generated in another state.
-In addition, at the state level, there may be periods during which the use of NOLs is suspended or otherwise limited, such as a 2020 temporary suspension of the ability to use California NOLs and limitation on the use of certain tax credits to offset California income and tax liabilities, which could accelerate or permanently increase state taxes owed.
+In addition, at the state level, there may be periods during which the use of NOLs is suspended or otherwise limited, such as the 2020 temporary suspension of the ability to use California NOLs and limitation on the use of certain tax credits to offset California income and tax liabilities, which could accelerate or permanently increase state taxes owed.